 What didn't: No problems here.

 Suggested tweaks: Fuchsia recommends using cold leftover poached chicken in this dish for the best texture.
 You could also use the same amount of leftover roasted chicken if that's what you've got in your freezer.
 If starting from raw chicken, you'll need 1-1 1/4 pounds bone-in chicken to poach before chilling and slicing.
-If you want to tone down the spice a bit, leave out the chilli oil sediment and dial back on the oil to 2 to 3 tablespoons.
+If you want to tone down the spice a bit, leave out the chile oil sediment and dial back on the oil to 2 to 3 tablespoons.
 Add extra chicken stock if needed to make up for the lost volume.
-Also, if you want to use homemade chilli oil (highly recommended), you'll need to start that a day in advance.
+Also, if you want to use homemade chile oil (highly recommended), you'll need to start that a day in advance.
 You could poach chicken on that day as well.
 Plan accordingly.

 Reprinted from Every Grain of Rice: Simple Chinese Home Cooking by Fuchsia Dunlop.
 Copyright 2012 by Fuchsia Dunlop.
 Photographs copyright 2012 by Cris Terry.
 Published by W.W.
 Norton & Company.
 All rights reserved.
 Available wherever books are sold.